'We may well be in a recession,' says Fed Chairman Jerome Powell

 "When it comes to lending, we are not going to run out of ammunition," he said.
 "That just doesn't happen."

-Powell’s loudest critic is the president, who has publicly attacked the chairman and his decision-making since his tenure as chairman began.
-In the interview, Powell stressed the Fed’s independence.
+Powell's loudest critic is the president, who has publicly attacked him and his decision-making since he became chairman.
+In the interview, Powell stressed the Fed's independence.

 "My colleagues and I here are totally focused on our mission of serving the American people," he said.
 "We try to do the absolutely best in a way that is completely nonpolitical and nonpartisan."